-- 1. Care from an interdisciplinary team with the development and maintenance of an appropriate plan of - 2.
+- 1. Care from an interdisciplinary team with the development and maintenance of an appropriate plan of care. - 2.
 Short-term Inpatient Hospital care when needed in periods of crisis or as respite care. - 3.
 Skilled nursing services, home health aide services, and homemaker services given by or under the supervision of a registered nurse. - 4.
 Social services and counseling services from a licensed social worker. - 5.
 Nutritional support, such as intravenous feeding and feeding tubes - 6.
 Physical therapy, occupational therapy, speech therapy, and respiratory therapy given by a licensed therapist. - 7.
 Pharmaceuticals, medical equipment, and supplies needed for the palliative care of your condition, including oxygen and related respiratory therapy supplies. - 8.
 Bereavement (grief) services, including a review of the needs of the bereaved family and the development of a care plan to meet those needs, both before and after the Member's death.
-Bereavement services are available to surviving members of the immediate family for one year after the Member's death.
-Immediate family means your spouse, children, stepchildren, parents, brothers and sisters.
+Bereavement services are available to the patient and those individuals who are closely linked to the patient, including the immediate family, the primary or designated care giver and individuals with significant personal ties, for one year after the Member's death.

-Your Doctor and Hospice medical director must certify that you are terminally ill and likely have less than 12 months to live.
 Your Doctor must agree to care by the Hospice and must be consulted in the development of the treatment plan.
 The Hospice must keep a written care plan on file and give it to the Claims Administrator upon request.

-Benefits for Covered Services beyond those listed above, such as chemotherapy and radiation therapy given as palliative care, are available to a Member in Hospice.
-These additional Covered Services will be covered under other parts of this Plan.
+Benefits for services beyond those listed above that are given for disease modification or palliation, such as but not limited to chemotherapy and radiation therapy, are available to a Member in Hospice.
+These services are covered under other parts of this Plan.